aws-samples/aws-modernization-with-exasol/content/2_Exasol Setup/20_Prerequisites.md

 ## Deployment Instance

 Deploying an Exasol Analytics Database cluster environment requires a so-called <i>Deployment Server</i> from where you configure and initiate the deplyoment, as well as operate the cluster.
-This can be a new instance, <i>AWS Cloudshell</i> or an exsting instance you have.
+This can be a new instance, or an exsting instance you have.
 We want to avoid any kind of side-effects and opt for a new
 AWS instance.
 When launching a new instance select Ubuntu for version 20.04.1.
 There exists an Amazon Machine Image (AMI) you can select which is <i>“Free tier eligible”</i>.
 The instance type can be a  <i>“t2.micro”</i>.
 For the remaining settings, just go with the default values and create a key pair for login, if you do not have one in place already.
 Be sure to check “Allow SSH traffic from” if you want to use your own SSH capable terminal.
 The private key will be downloaded to your computer, automatically

 ![Creating Deployment Server](/images/exasol/01_01_Creating_Deployment_Server.png)